mhvangasteren/anijs-wiki/How-use-it_.md

     <p data-anijs="if: click, on:h1, do: pulse animated, to:h2"></p>
 ```

 That's all!

 Nevertheless, you can play with anijs sentence a lot of more, keep looking around this site, you'll find more details, examples and versatility.
-You'll find a lot of fun!
+You'll have a lot of fun!